 No, you really shouldn't.
 For the same reasons, we've mentioned above.
 Don't try any crazy hacks like trying to blowdry it with hot air or bathing your Thanksgiving turkey in a jacuzzi...that’s how you end up in an emergency room with food poisoning.

 Depends.
 Are you planning to serve it to people?
 If the answer is yes, then please don't try to thaw it in the microwave.
 It will never defrost evenly; some parts will get cooked... just don't.

 If you microwave thaw your turkey, it'll be more suitable as a football replacement than consuming as a part of a festive dinner.

-There are two recommended methods, and the one you choose depends largely on how much time you have.
-Option 1 is the easiest, but takes longer; Option 2 will save time but is slightly more labor-intensive.
+We recommend two methods, and the one you choose depends mainly on how much time you have.
+Option 1 is the easiest but takes longer; Option 2 will save time and is slightly more labor-intensive.

 This is the right way to do it, but it does take quite a long defrosting time.